Onyeka Ibe: Career

-Onyeka Ibe (born 29 September 1971) is a Nigerian-born American abstract expressionist painter.
-He achieved success at the age of 16 when he first exhibited his work at The National Gallery of Modern Art, Lagos.
-Described as one of the most exciting young painters to emerge from Sub-Saharan Africa since the 1990s, he was awarded "The Best SOLO Artist of the Year 2006" at the International Artexpo New York.
-In July 2007, Art Business News profiled and named him as one of "Today’s Top Artist".
-Ibe obtained a Bachelor of Fine Arts from the University of Benin, Nigeria.
+He has exhibited his works extensively across the United States, Mexico, South America, Europe, Asia, and Africa.
+In 2002, The Atlanta Journal-Constitution described him as one of the most exciting young painters to emerge from Sub-Saharan Africa since the 1990s.
+In 2006, he received the Best Solo Artist of the Year award at International Artexpo New York.
+In July 2007, Art Business News profiled him as one of Today's Top Artists.